smart-data-models/dataModel.UrbanMobility/GtfsStopTime/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `arrivalTime`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `departureTime`:   - `description`: A description of this item  - `distanceTravelled`:   - `dropOffType`:   - `hasStop`:   - `hasTrip`:   - `id`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pickupType`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `stopHeadsign`:   - `stopSequence`:   - `timepoint`:   - `type`: NGSI Entity type  ## Data Model description of properties
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `stopHeadsign`:   - `stopSequence`:   - `timepoint`:   - `type`: NGSI Entity type
+Required properties
+- `arrivalTime`  - `departureTime`  - `hasStop`  - `hasTrip`  - `id`  - `stopSequence`  - `type`  ## Data Model description of properties
-Sorted alphabetically
+Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml
 GtfsStopTime: